Evan001011/App/replit.md

 ## Notes
 - The app uses in-memory storage, so data resets on server restart
-- AI responses are powered by GPT-5 with educational system prompts
+- AI responses are powered by Google Gemini 2.5 Flash (free!) with educational system prompts
 - Each subject mode has tailored guidance to encourage learning
 - The design follows modern productivity app aesthetics (Linear, Notion inspired)
+- Gemini provides faster responses than OpenAI and is completely free for development